 The designs of the cottages also varied slightly, though all appear to have been designed by the Board's water supply engineer, John Peart.
 The array built in the village precinct included two and three bedroom cottages.
-This house is of the three-bedroom type, and also included a dining room, kitchen, store and bathroom under the house.
-It appears to have its original wood-burning stove.
-Like many of the houses in the precinct, it featured a decorative battened balustrade on the front verandah.
+This house is of the three-bedroom type.
+The plan of this house type generally comprised a front verandah, dining room, kitchen, three bedrooms and a store with bathroom downstairs and a rear verandah.
+Decorative features include a battened balustrade on the front verandah and battened valances on the side windows.